 One of the main considerations in the new vs used cars debate is what type of vehicle will provide the best profit margin.
 The answer to this question depends on the next consideration, that being the target market.
 In some markets, a used vehicle that is in demand and able to be purchased in the United States at a low price will yield the greatest profit margin.

-This calculation depends on a number of factors being correctly aligned.
-This involves a considerable amount of planning in order to be able to buy low and sell high in the export market.
-An example of this can be found in the Chinese market.
+This calculation depends on several factors being correctly aligned.
+This involves a considerable amount of planning to be able to buy low and sell high in the export market.
+An example of this is in the Chinese market.
 As reported on the website autoblog.com, “The price of a Range Rover over in the People’s Republic sits at the equivalent of about $450,000, despite its US starting price of $84,225.”
 (1)

 Most exporters will not be able to navigate the often-risky path of exporting to the Chinese market.
-Although new and used luxury vehicles offer a high-profit margin, they also involve a great deal of capital investment to get the operation rolling.
+Although new and used luxury vehicles offer a high-profit margin, they also involve a great deal of capital investment.

 Setting aside the case of luxury cars in China, a second option would involve selling a high volume of less expensive cars in a market with a healthy demand for these vehicles.
 Therefore, instead of opting for a handful of Range Rovers to China with a total margin of $1.5 million, one could opt for 30-used German luxury cars with a more modest price.
 The same percentage markup could result in a more lucrative transaction.
 This, of course, would require a higher shipping cost, but the overall profit garnered would be similar and likely at a lower risk profile.

 2. Finding the Right Balance between Depreciation and Value